NEural-TransmissionS/SLURM-Scripts/1_Setup_Environment.md

 # <<< conda initialize <<<
 ```

-3. Run the following command to activate the conda environment:
+3. Run the following command to activate the conda environment (in login node):

 ```bash
 source ~/.bashrc